VictoriaShalabaeva/Accardo-Lab/README.md

           - size optimization for different devices,
           - fitting images with different dimensions and aspect rations within a unique size container in cards.

-      - Working with hero images, in particular the hero images on *Research* page and *Publications*.
+      - Working with the hero images, in particular the hero images on *Research* page and *Publications*.

 #### Fixed bugs